vaelen/libFTN/FNMAILER.md

-# FTNTOSS - FidoNet Tosser
+# FNMAILER - FidoNet Mailer

 In a FidoNet network, the "mailer" is a piece of software that sends and receives packets to/from other nodes.